-Dogs that don’t shed – Complete list of Hypoallergenic dogs breeds
+Dogs that don’t shed (List of Hypoallergenic Dogs)

 The following is the complete list of hypoallergenic dogs that don’t shed much (some are hairless).
-They include small hypoallergenic dogs as well as medium sized and large dog breeds.
+They include small non-shedding dogs as well as medium sized and large dog breeds.

 The Jack Russell Terrier is not a hypoallergenic dog breed.
 However, there are other terriers that are non-shedding dogs and hence good for allergy sufferers.
 These include Airedale Terrier, Australian Terrier, Dandie Dinmont Terrier and Scottish Terrier, among others.